paramraghavan/docker/docker_overview.md

 Using Docker Compose, you can easily manage multi-container applications, ensuring that all components of your application start, stop, and communicate with each other as needed.

+### A Docker image does not contain the Docker engine
+Here’s a breakdown of the components and roles involved:

+#### Docker Image
+A Docker image is a lightweight, standalone, and executable package that includes everything needed to run a piece of software, including:

+* **Code**: The application or service you want to run.
+* **Runtime**: The necessary environment to execute the application (e.g., runtime libraries, dependencies).
+* **System** Tools: Utilities and tools that the application might need.
+* **Libraries**: Any libraries or dependencies required by the application.
+* **Configuration** Files: Settings and configurations necessary for the application to run properly.

+#### Docker Engine/Daemon
+The Docker engine, also known as the Docker daemon (dockerd), is a background service that manages and runs Docker containers.

+It is responsible for:
+* **Building**: Constructing Docker images from Dockerfiles.
+* **Running**: Executing containers from Docker images.
+* **Managing**: Overseeing the entire lifecycle of containers, including starting, stopping, and removing containers.
+* **Networking**: Handling the networking aspects of containers, such as setting up bridges and managing IP addresses.
+* **Storage**: Managing data storage, volumes, and persistent storage for containers.

+#### Relationship Between Docker Images and Docker Engine
+* **Docker Images:** These are static templates used to create containers.
+They do not include the Docker engine.
+* **Docker Engine:** This is the runtime that executes Docker images by creating and managing containers.
+* When you use the command docker run <image>, the Docker client communicates with the Docker daemon.
+The daemon uses the specified Docker image to create a running container.
+* The Docker engine needs to be installed and running on the host machine to manage the images and containers.